 An ankle sprain should be immediately evaluated and treated by Dr. Radovic for these important reasons:

-In diagnosing an ankle sprain, Dr. Radovic will ask questions regarding your symptoms, and examine your foot.
+In diagnosing an ankle sprain, Dr. Radovic will ask questions regarding your symptoms, and examine your foot and ankle.
 Dr. Radovic might order x-rays or other advanced imaging studies to determine the extent of injury.

-Medications.
-Ibuprofen or other nonsteroidal anti-inflammatory drugs (NSAIDs) may be prescibed to decrease pain and inflammation.
+Medications: Ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) may be prescribed to decrease pain and inflammation.
 Some patients may be prescribed pain medication for adequate relief.

 Surgery might be necessary to adequately treat more severe cases of an ankle sprain.
 Dr. Radovic will repair the damaged ligament or ligaments with a procedure he selects based on individual activity level, type of injury and severity of injury.